August 30, 2024 · fp, go and language

 type Event[A any] func(context.Context, chan<- A)

-See the API documentation at pkg.go.dev
+See the Event documentation at pkg.go.dev.

 An Event constructor accepts two parameters: